 Corn starch has been used widely for maltodextrin production, but recently attention has been risen to other starches, like tapioca, potato, rice and wheat.
-The differences in structure of maltodextrin from different botanical sources determine their physical, chemical and functional properties but many of their uses are similar.
+The differences in the structure of maltodextrin from different botanical sources determine their physical, chemical and functional properties but many of their uses are similar.

 It comes from maize or waxy maize and is the most used maltodextrin among the five types.